L(2, 1)-labeling of some zero-divisor graphs associated with commutative rings: Preliminaries

+The graph invariant called as \textit{path covering number} is the least number of vertex-disjoint paths required to cover vertices of the graph.
+The relationship between $\lambda(\G)$ and path covering number $c(\G)$ of a graph $\G$ proved in \cite{4} is given as follows. \begin{lem}[\cite{4}, Lemma 2.2] Let $f$ be a minimum $L(2,1)$-labeling of $\G$.
+If $h$ is a hole of $f$, then $|f_{h-1}|=|f_{h+1}|>0$.
+Furthermore, if $|f_{h-1}|=|f_{h+1}|=1$, then $h$ is a gap. \end{lem} \begin{lem} [\cite{4}, Lemma 2.3] If $f$ is a minimum $L(2,1)$-labeling of $\G$, then $G(f)$ is empty or $M(f)$ is empty. \end{lem} \begin{thm}[\cite{4}, \mbox{Theorem 1.1}] Let $\G$ be a simple graph of order n, and let $\G^c$ be its complement.
+Then the following hold,\\ (i) $\lambda(\G)\leq n-1$ if and only if $c(\G^c) = 1$.\\ (ii) Let $r\geq2$ be an integer.
+Then $\lambda(\G) = n+r-2$ if and only if $c(\G^c) = r$.

-A \textit{clique} of a graph $\mathcal{G}$ is a subset of $V(\mathcal{G})$ such that any two distinct vertices of this subset are adjacent in $\mathcal{G}$.
-The maximum cardinality of a clique in $\mathcal{G}$ is known as its \textit{clique number}, which is denoted by $\omega(\mathcal{G})$ whereas an \textit{independent set} of a graph $\G$ is a subset of $V(\G)$ such that no two vertices in the subset are adjacent.
-The maximum cardinality of an independent subset in $\G$ is called its \textit{independence number} denoted by $\alpha(\G)$.
-The authors in \cite{15} investigated the relationships between $\lambda$-number and clique number and also between $\lambda$-number and independence number of $\G$.
+\end{thm} A \textit{clique} of a graph $\mathcal{G}$ is a subset of $V(\mathcal{G})$ such that any two distinct vertices of this subset are adjacent in $\mathcal{G}$.
+The maximum cardinality of a clique in $\mathcal{G}$ is known as its \textit{clique number}, denoted by $\omega(\mathcal{G})$.
+An \textit{independent set} of a graph $\G$ is a subset of $V(\G)$ such that no two vertices in the subset are adjacent.
+The maximum cardinality of an independent subset in $\G$ is called its \textit{independence number}, denoted by $\alpha(\G)$.
+In \cite{15}, the authors investigated the relationships between $\lambda$-number and clique number, and also between $\lambda$-number and independence number of $\G$.
 They obtained some interesting results which are presented below. \begin{thm}[\cite{15}, Proposition 4.1] Let $C$ be a clique of a graph $\G$ such that $|C|=\omega(\G)$.
-Then $\lambda(\G) =2\omega(\G) -2$ if there exists partitions
+Then $\lambda(\G) =2\omega(\G) -2$ if there exist partitions